US to send more troops to Germany, Poland | DW | 02.02.2022

 Neither the US State Department nor NATO commented on the documents.
 Sources confirmed to DW that the leaked NATO document was indeed the alliance's response to Moscow.

-Russia has amassed more than 130,000 troops on the border with Ukraine, prompting fears of an imminent invasion.
+Russia has amassed more than 130,000 troops on the border with Ukraine along with heavy equipment and supplies, prompting fears of an imminent invasion.
 Russia has denied it intends to invade Ukraine but issued various demands against what sees as NATO threats.

 Russian President Vladimir Putin, in his first public remarks on the standoff in more than a month, accused the US and its allies of ignoring their main demands, but said that Moscow was open to talks to ease tensions.